markusmobius/go-trafilatura/UPSTREAM.md

 ### Skipped Checks

-All 41 skips are explicit entries in the Go test port, not runtime skips caused by missing dependencies:
+This is the historical September 11 breakdown.
+Its 41 skips were explicit entries in the Go test port, not runtime skips caused by missing dependencies; the current expanded suite reports 42 skips as recorded above.

 | Category | Skips | Meaning |
 | --- | ---: | --- |